2025 funding freeze - Resource centre

 The State Council of the Republic and Canton of Geneva has launched an extraordinary action plan to support International Geneva, which has been impacted by unexpected funding cuts.

-On February 14, 2025, the Grand Council adopted a law on extraordinary financial aid from the State to non-governmental organizations in Geneva affected by the freeze on international aid, making it possible to grant financial aid to NGOs affected by the temporary freeze on international funding in order to temporarily safeguard jobs based in Geneva.
-However, as the emergency has been refused by the Grand Council, it may be some time before the extraordinary financial aid may be paid out.
+On February 14, 2025, the Grand Council adopted a law on extraordinary financial aid from the State to non-governmental organizations in Geneva affected by the freeze on international aid, making it possible to grant financial aid to NGOs affected by the sudden and unpredictable decrease in external funding in 2025 in order to temporarily safeguard jobs based in Geneva.

 NGOs are invited to inform CAGI’s Civil Society Service of their difficulties and the extent of the impact of unexpected funding interruptions on their jobs and activities in Geneva by email: ong.cagi@etat.ge.ch